dart-lang/.github/CONTRIBUTING.md

 ## File headers

-All files in the Dart project must start with the following header.
-If you add a new file please also add this.
-The year should be a single number (not a range;
-don't use "2011-2012", even if the original code did).
-If you edit an existing file you don't have to update the year.
+All files in the Dart project must start with the following header; if you add a new file please also add this.
+The year should be a single number stating the year the file was created (don't use a range like "2011-2012").
+Additionally, if you edit an existing file, you shouldn't update the year.

     // Copyright (c) 2022, the Dart project authors.
 Please see the AUTHORS file
     // for details.
 All rights reserved.
 Use of this source code is governed by a